zxshock/StereoCovox_DSS/readme.md

 Prototype in 2018 has a number of errors and bugs (see prev.png), proposed fixes were never prototyped.
 Maybe some day.

 A device suspeciously close with some additional features is also available commercially on eBay.

+Video of earlier pre-prototype in action (can be seen at the very end) here: https://www.youtube.com/watch?v=EoGCf69QLJc